flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/failures/failures.md

     - The take off phase when the plane exceeds the med-high transition speed and is lower than the specified height above the runway.

 The choice between the 3 phases will be random, using the probability of each phase defined in the settings.

-### Rearming Options

-Each generator can be configured in the following 4 modes:

-- OFF : Generator is disabled but settings are kept
-- ONCE : The generator will trigger a set of failures only once and go to OFF mode
-- TAKE OFF : The generator will wait until FL or TOGA thrust is set to arm itself.
-It will trigger a set of failures only once until another take off event occurs.
-- REPEAT : The generator will trigger a set of failures every time the conditions are met.

 ### Max Failures and Number of Failures